MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-commands-menu.md

 ---
 title: Create a command menu for your bot
 author: surbhigupta
-description: How to create a command menu for your Microsoft Teams bot ms.topic: how-to ms.localizationpriority: medium ms.author: anclear
+description: Learn how to create a command menu for your Microsoft Teams bot with Code samples. ms.topic: how-to ms.localizationpriority: medium ms.author: anclear